-PULLULAN, an "Edible” or "Non-polluting” plastic, was highly anticipated at the initial developmental phase, however, it took 30 years to develop the high demand there is today.
-Currently, PULLULAN is used in a wide range of products because of its high adhesive property, modifies materials to a desired viscosity, and can be processed into films and capsules.
+PULLULAN, an "edible” and "non-polluting” plastic, was highly anticipated during the initial developmental phase, however, it took 30 years to develop the high demand for the product that there is today.
+Currently, PULLULAN is used in a wide range of products because of its high adhesive and viscosity modifying properties, and can be processed into films and capsules.

 Polysaccharide produced by microorganisms

-In addition to its safety as a food, it is decomposed by microorganisms in nature and generates no toxic gas when burned.
-It is a unique material that can be used in a wide range of fields since PULLULAN has very little impact on the environment compared to standard plastics.
+In addition to its safety as a food ingredient, it is decomposed by microorganisms in nature and generates no toxic gas when burned.
+It is a unique material that can be used in a wide range of fields since PULLULAN has very little impact on the environment as compared to standard plastics.

 a "membrane" formed

 in a research beaker

 One day, by chance, a beaker containing the PULLULAN solution was left uncleaned overnight.
 A film-like membrane was formed on the inside of the beaker the following day.
 The staff members were very excited by this accidental discovery that "A plastic like-substance can be created from starch."